nmfs-ost/noaa-fit-resources/index.md

 This Resources page provides resources associated with each 'drawer' of the toolbox for users, as well as resources for developers of tools.
 To include a tool in the toolbox, see [Onboarding Procedures](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/overview/) and [Version Control](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/version-control/).

-For questions, comments, or ideas for the the Resources page, contact the team at fisheries.toolbox@noaa.gov.
+> For questions, comments, or ideas for the the Resources page, [contact the team](https://noaa-fisheries-integrated-toolbox.github.io/resources/onboarding/contact/).